bellatoris/HumanComputerInteraction/ReadMe.md

 ### Sketchpad (1963)
 * Ivan E Sutherland's PhD thesis
-* "taling to computer graphically"
+* "talking to computer graphically"
 * "don't know what the problem is and how to solve it"
 * "making computer almost like a human assistance"
 * let human solve the problem as they are formulating  it